DC Retirement Plan Overview

 As a participant in the DC Plan, you determine how the contributions from Cedars-Sinai are allocated among the investment options available under the Plan.

 Mutual funds under a custodial or trust account agreement are intended as long-term investments designed for retirement purposes.
-Early withdrawals taken prior to age 59½ from a 403(b) plan will be subject to an IRS 10% premature distribution penalty tax, unless an exception applies.
+Early withdrawals taken prior to age 59½ from a 403(b) or 401(a) plan will be subject to an IRS 10% premature distribution penalty tax, unless an exception applies.
 Money taken from the plan will be taxed as ordinary income in the year the money is distributed.
 Account values fluctuate with market conditions, and when surrendered the principal may be worth more or less than the original amount invested.
-Voya StabilizerSM is offered under a group annuity contract.
-An annuity does not provide any additional tax deferral benefit; tax deferral is provided by the plan.
-Annuities may be subject to additional fees and expenses to which other tax-qualified funding vehicles may not be subject.

 Insurance products, annuities and retirement plan funding issued by (third party administrative services may also be provided by) Voya Retirement Insurance and Annuity Company, One Orange Way, Windsor, CT 06095-4774.
 Securities are distributed by Voya Financial Partners LLC (member SIPC).
 Custodial account agreements or trust agreements are provided by Voya Institutional Trust Company.
 All companies are members of the Voya® family of companies.
 Securities may also be distributed through other broker-dealers with which Voya has selling agreements.
 Insurance obligations are the responsibility of each individual company.
 Products and services may not be available in all states.